Rutgers hires Schiano to rebuild Scarlet Knights – again

 After news of Schiano’s return broke, there was a positive response from alumni and former players.

-“Welcome back coach @GregSchiano F.A.M.I.L.Y.,” tweeted Eric LeGrand, who was paralyzed during a 2010 game while playing for Schiano.
+”Welcome back coach (at)GregSchiano F.A.M.I.L.Y.,” tweeted Eric LeGrand, who was paralyzed during a 2010 game while playing for Schiano.

 Schiano left Rutgers in 2012 to become head coach for the NFL’s Tampa Bay Buccaneers, but his tenure lasted only two years.
 He resurfaced at Ohio State as defensive coordinator.
 He had reached an agreement to become Tennessee coach in 2017, but a fan mutiny on social media led the school to rescind its offer.